 $> python3 -m venv learning_env

-Essentially, this command creates a new directory (in this case called learning_env) that contains a few items:
+Essentially, this command creates a new directory (in this case called learning_env

-• The include subdirectory compiles packages.
+subdirectory compiles packages. - The

-• The bin subdirectory has a copy of the Python binary along with the activate shell script that is used to set up the environment.
+subdirectory has a copy of the Python binary along with the activate shell script that is used to set up the environment.
 Together, these files work to make sure that your projects are isolated from the broader context of your local machine, so that system files and project files don’t mix.
 This is a good practice for version control and to ensure that each of your projects has access to the particular packages that it needs.

 To use this environment, you need to activate it, which you can do by typing the following command that calls the activate script: